 In the Recreational League, the minimum team staff for any team is a coach and a trainer.
-To be an official member of the team staff and be on the bench during games, all volunteers are required to submit a satisfactory police check.
-Currently most police checks are processed as you wait, in less than 1/2 h if it is submitted in person at 22 Division On Hurotario.
-Depending on individual circumstances the process may take longer.
-Details on how to obtain the police check form to be submitted are available from the Brampton Hockey office.
+To be an official member of the team staff and be on the bench during games, all volunteers are required to submit a satisfactory Vulnerable Sector Check.
+Details on how to obtain a VSC is available at the Brampton Hockey office.

 As well, all members of the coaching staff must complete the Respect in Sports qualifications (for coaches).
 This clinic is available online through the OMHA website.
 To be eligible to be on the bench during games, an official member of the team staff must also complete the appropriate certification(s) for the position they hold on the coaching staff (coach, trainer, etc.) Many teams will have one or two additional people staff members on the team’s official coaching staff.
 In the recreational League, these additional staff members could be an assistant coach and/or an assistant trainer.

 Ready to become a coach?
 Find all coaching applications here - Coaching Applications.

 In addition to the Vulnerable Sector Screening, Gender Identity & Expression and Respect in Sports courses, the OMHA and Brampton Hockey requires all head coaches to take a coaching certification course – Coach 1 or 2, Developmental 1, etc. The charts below give the specific requirements by age group and descriptions of the clinic.

 Entry Points for Coaches (from the OMHA website)

 The following entry points for coaches are based on each program design being geared towards providing an educational opportunity for coaches who are working with a specific group of athletes.

 |Coaching REC League U10 and older

 |Coaching Rep Hockey U10 and older